 The A&H Graduate Research Small Grants Program is designed to enhance opportunities for graduate students in Arts & Humanities to conduct research by offering supplemental financial support of up to \$500 on a competitive basis.
-Information about grants an also be found at https://gradsch.osu.edu/funding/grants.
+Information about grants an also be found at https://artsandsciences.osu.edu/current-students/graduate-students/graduate-student-funding

 The Felice M. Grad Endowed Scholarship Fund was established in April 2016 by the Board of Trustees of The Ohio State University with a gift from the estate of Ms. Felice Marcus Grad.
-Types of offcampus research and study for which students may apply for funds include but are not limited to: library or archival work, interviews with subjects, conference presentations, language immersion programs, NEH or other summer seminars, the Big Ten Academic Alliance Traveling Scholar program, and professionalization workshops.
-The scholarship committee solicits applications for awards between \$1000 and \$5000 dollars depending on demonstrated need.
+Types of off-campus research and study for which students may apply for funds include but are not limited to: library or archival work, interviews with subjects, conference presentations, language immersion programs, NEH or other summer seminars, the Big Ten Academic Alliance Traveling Scholar program, and professionalization workshops.
+The scholarship committee solicits applications for awards depending on demonstrated need.